drewdouglass1/JCacheSample/README.md

 - The JSON library is specified as a dependency in the POM file, Maven will take care of the rest, this includes downloading and storing this library in the right location and packaging it into a final artifact

 - The ogclient.jar is NOT available in a public Maven repository.
-If you are using the Java buildpack to deploy the app, you have to follow these two steps:
+If you are using the Liberty buildpack to deploy the app, you can skip these two steps (NOTE: This tutorial uses the Liberty Buildpack).
+Else:
     a) Edit the POM.xml file, uncomment the following block of code
     ```
     <!--